ecilasun/tinysys/software/SDK/hardware.md

-	DEVICE_LEDS 0x80010000 - 0x8001FFFF Debug LEDs: 4 LEDs that are on board the device, suitable for simple debugging purposes DEVICE_VPUC 0x80020000 - 0x8002FFFF VPU fifo: Command fifo for the video processing unit (VPU) DEVICE_SPIC 0x80030000 - 0x8003FFFF SPI fifo: Command fifo for the SPI device tied to the SDCard controller DEVICE_DMAC 0x80040000 - 0x8004FFFF DMA fifo: Command fifo for the DMA controller, used to set up memory transfers DEVICE_USBA 0x80050000 - 0x8005FFFF USB fifo: Command fifo for the SPI device tied to the USB host chip DEVICE_APUC 0x80060000 - 0x8006FFFF APU fifo: Command fifo for the audio unit, used to control audio playback DEVICE_MAIL 0x80070000 - 0x8007FFFF Mailbox: A 4Kbyte word addressible uncached memory region used to store task state for the scheduler
+	DEVICE_LEDS 0x80010000 - 0x8001FFFF Debug LEDs: 4 LEDs that are on board the device, suitable for simple debugging purposes DEVICE_VPUC 0x80020000 - 0x8002FFFF VPU fifo: Command fifo for the video processing unit (VPU) DEVICE_SPIC 0x80030000 - 0x8003FFFF SPI fifo: Command fifo for the SPI device tied to the SDCard controller DEVICE_DEV0 0x80040000 - 0x8004FFFF Unused - reserved for future use / do not access DEVICE_USBA 0x80050000 - 0x8005FFFF USB fifo: Command fifo for the SPI device tied to the USB host chip DEVICE_APUC 0x80060000 - 0x8006FFFF APU fifo: Command fifo for the audio unit, used to control audio playback DEVICE_MAIL 0x80070000 - 0x8007FFFF Mailbox: A 4Kbyte word addressible uncached memory region used to store task state for the scheduler